JDDoesDev/docksal-decoupled/README.md

 * Get PR approved to Docksal to make it easier to run the non-cli container commands.
 * Allow the Node/Gatsby container to use Unison or similar for watching file changes where applicable.
-* Additional web vhost to point to the static site for demonstration purposes.
 * TBD